What is a High Performance Culture and How do You Create One? 5 Key Elements and Strategies That Work

 A high-performance workplace can look different when cultivated in companies of varying sizes, industries, work structures, and leadership styles.
 Nevertheless, organizations with impactful cultures and highly motivated employees tend to have the following common characteristics:

-Did you know that the quality of a manager or team leader accounts for 70% of the difference between great and lousy workplace engagement?
+Did you know that the quality of a manager or team leader accounts for 70% of the difference between high and low workplace engagement?
+This is highlighted in the article 'Managers Account for 70% of Variance in Employee EngagementOpens in a new tab' by Gallup.

 For your organization to achieve accelerated and enduring cultural change, leaders must be focused and committed to high-performance workplace practices that catalyze employees to reach their full potential.